indieopensource/enterprise-ready-supplement/terms.md

 ### <a id="Pay_Fees"></a>Pay Fees

-_Company_ agrees to pay the _License Fee_ via the _Payment Method_ within seven calendar days of entering this agreement.
+_Company_ agrees to pay the _Fee_ via the _Payment Method_ within seven calendar days of entering this agreement.

 ### <a id="Use_the_Agreed_Payment_Method"></a>Use the Agreed Payment Method